ivaoch/ivaochdoc/docs/ivac2/labels.md

 Then, you have to know that we have 2 label formats in Switzerland.

-One is for ACC Control, the other for Arrival/Departure Control.
+One is for Enroute Control, the other for Arrival/Departure Control.
 The Ground labels are common for both definitions, they are composed of following categories:

 -	Ground Default